evanlenz/xslt-visualizer/README.md

 Here are the steps to visualizing a transformation:

+0. Install Saxon-HE or better.
 1. Trace-enable your XSLT (using trace-enable.xsl).
 2. Apply the trace-enabled XSLT to a source document of your choice.
 3. Render the resulting transformation metadata to HTML/JavaScript (using render.xsl).
 4. View the HTML in your browser.

-Some rudimentary shell scripts (respectively corresponding to steps 1, 2, and 3 above) are provided to show examples of how to do this.
+Some very rudimentary shell scripts (respectively corresponding to steps 1, 2, and 3 above) are provided to show examples of how to do this.

     ./prepare.sh example
     ./trace.sh example